seekerVs/CNSC-AI-Support-Website/README.md

 ## Introduction

-**CNSC AI Support Website** is designed to streamline the offered support for Camarines Norte State College stakeholders.
+**CNSC AI Support Website** is designed to enhance and streamline support services for stakeholders of Camarines Norte State College..

 ### Key Highlights: